 - Campaign setting selection – This includes settings that we will view in detail in the future.

 - Ad groups setup – This is the crucial stage where you add your keywords.
 Choose your keywords wisely as most readers are more inclined to click on links that are similar to their search terms.

 - Ad creation – You will be hit with a whole bunch of options to choose from.
 You could try the options that would best suit you.
 You aren’t done just yet.
 You have the option to review your settings and making changes as you would need.

 - Confirmation – All that’s left to do is give it a quick review and post.
 Just like that, you are up and running.

 It must be noted that there is a list of unanswered questions.
 We at DigitalBullLeads.com covered the basics but didn’t really go in-depth on Google Ads, though there really is a lot to unearth when you dive deep.
 Rest assured that this is not our last post on Google advertising services.

 Google Ads are not as simple to run as, say, Facebook Ads.
 Whether this is done deliberately on Google’s part, only they know.

 Google Ads are certainly worth it if you have the budget for it.
 The last part must be stressed.
-If not, you can always opt for organic SEO, though this will take some more time, or for Google My Business listing optimization if you perform business locally.
+If not, you can always opt for organic SEO, though this will take some more time for the results to show.